Written for the Transgender Community

 In a trumpet, that resonance is created in the coils.
 It is created in the body of the violin or in a cello.
 That body is a chamber in which the sound can vibrate, mixing and intermixing to create complex wave forms with many striking and identifying harmonics.

 That chamber is like our own voice box.
 Men have a larger voice box.
 That's what makes their Adam's apple larger and their voices add more low-end resonance.
-Women have a smaller voice box and as a result have less low-end resonance.
+Women have a smaller voice box and as a result have less low end resonance.
 So, in a sense, men have MORE harmonics than women.
-This is fortunate for those in the masculine gender who wish to be perceived in the feminine.
+This is fortunate for those in the masculine gender who wish to be perceive in the feminine.
 The whole trick is to learn to us LESS of your voice.
-It’s not something you have to add to sound female, but something you need to suppress.
+You've got it already, you are using it already.
+Its not something you have to add to sound female, but something you need to suppress.
 The problem is, that when men go into a falsetto, they suppress ALL of the harmonics, resulting in that silly high-pitched voice that is surely a dead give-away.

 Let's try an experiment to drive the point home.
 Put your finger of one hand on the top of your larynx, at the top of your Adam's apple.
 Place the fingers of your other hand at the very bottom of your larynx, below the Adam's apple.
 Now, speak aloud in your normal masculine voice.
 You will note that both the top AND bottom of the larynx vibrate almost equally as you speak.